-86.2 Change the UserDetailsService and Add User Accounts
+9.14.2.
+Change the UserDetailsService and Add User Accounts

-If you provide a @Bean of type AuthenticationManager, AuthenticationProvider, or UserDetailsService, the default @Bean for InMemoryUserDetailsManager is not created, so you have the full feature set of Spring Security available (such as various authentication options).
+If you provide a @Bean of type AuthenticationManager, AuthenticationProvider, or UserDetailsService, the default @Bean for InMemoryUserDetailsManager is not created.
+This means you have the full feature set of Spring Security available (such as various authentication options).